Tattoo Removal Procedure from the World's #1 Supplier of Laser and Intense Pulsed Light Epilation Systems!

-Long Pulse Tattoo Removal Treatment Procedure
+Long Pulse Diode and IPL Tattoo Removal Treatment Procedures

-What is Diode Laser Tattoo Removal?
+What is Laser and IPL Tattoo Removal?

-Since the early 90's lasers have been developed that can selectively treat tattoo pigment, often without leaving any scar in its place.
+Since the early 90's lasers and pulsed light systems have been developed that can selectively treat tattoo pigment, often without leaving any scar in its place.
 This is because they do not actually burn the ink out; rather it is fractured into tiny pieces that are then removed from the skin by your immune system.
 The advantage of the new technology is that there is less chance of scarring.

 How many treatments will it take to remove my tattoo?

-weeks apart.
+On average, professional tattoos require 5-6 treatments, while amateur tattoos may require 3-4 treatments, spaced approximately 6-8 weeks apart.
 The number of treatments depends on the amount and type of ink used and the depth of the ink in the skin.
 Occasionally technicians have needed to treat a tattoo 10-20 times.

 What should I charge for the procedure?